vexy/voting_platform/README.md

 # Simple Voting system
-Simple voting system written in `Solidity`.
+This repo contains source code for very simple online voting system.
+It is based on smart-contracts written in `Solidity` and a frontent side written with `SvelteKit`.

+_ENJOY !!_

 ## Contract features
 Following features are supported: